MaciejStranz/ml-algorithms-playground/README.md

 - Wine — multiclass classification
 - Breast Cancer — binary classification
 - Diabetes — regression
-- Synthetic Sinus Function — regression
+- Synthetic Sinusoidal Function — regression

 ### Synchronization with Django
 All metadata of datasets and algorithms is stored in **ml_core module**, in order to automatically feed Django database with this data 2 sync commends were prepared: